gracefulife/clova-developer-guide/en/CIC/References/ContentTemplates/Text.md

   "type": "Text"
 }

-// Example 3
+// Example 3.
-// User requests for phone numbers for flower shops.
+// User request: Tell me the phone numbers for flower shops.
 (The text is to be displayed tables) {
   "actionList": [
     {